-4. (1) There shall be a selection committee for search and selection of the chairperson and members of a regulatory commission and the members of an appellate tribunal, as the case may be.
-The constitution of selection committee shall be as follows:
+4. (1) The Central Government shall, for the purposes of search and selection of the chairperson and members of a regulatory commission and the members of an appellate tribunal, as the case may be, constitute a selection committee consisting of:

+(a) the Member of the Planning Commission in-charge of the concerned sector;

-- (a) Cabinet Secretary of the Central Government; - (b) a member of the Union Public Service Commission to be nominated by the chairperson of the commission; - (c) in the case of selection of a chairperson or member of a regulatory commission, the chairperson of the respective regulatory commission of which the chairperson or member is sought to be selected and where there is no such chairperson, the senior most member thereof; - (d) in the case of selection of a member of appellate tribunal, a member of the appellate tribunal for the respective public utility industry to be nominated by the chairperson of the appellate tribunal; and - (e) Secretary in charge of the Ministry dealing with the public utility industry.
+(b) a member of the Union Public Service Commission to be nominated by the chairperson of the Commission;

+(c) in the case of selection of a member of a regulatory commission, the chairperson of that regulatory commission and in the absence of such chairperson, the senior most member thereof;

+(d) in the case of selection of a member of an appellate tribunal, the chairperson of that appellate tribunal and where there is no such chairperson, the senior most member thereof; and

+(e) Secretary in charge of the Ministry dealing with the public utility industry and in case of more than one Secretary dealing with the subject matter of the regulatory commission or appellate tribunal, as the case may be, then one of the concerned Secretaries to be nominated by the Cabinet Secretary of the Central Government.